jtertil/micropython/README.md

  * button-test: allow user to terminate led blinking by button on D5 Pin
  * button-switch: allow to turn led on and off by using button
  * morse-code: takes text from message.txt, encode as morse code and blink it
- * climate: temperature and humidity measure (via DHT22 sensor).
-Connect to wifi and send to API.
+ * climate: automate temperature and humidity measure (via DHT22 sensor), display current measurement (SSD1306 OLED i2c), and send data to API.